melo/perl-sapo-broker/README.markdown

 The code works, and most operations are implemented.
 The API is still in flux, so I'm labelling the current version as alpha.

+We have a proper test suite, and code coverage reports indicate above 95% coverage.

 Roadmap
 =======